wmhall/tidyr_lesson/tidyr_lesson.md

 1. In `table4b`, year is spread across two columns.
     1. Do you need `gather()` or `spread()` to tidy this data?
-    2. Create a tidy dataframe from `table4b`.
+    2. Create a tidy data frame from `table4b`.
     3. Once the data is tidy, find out the overall mean for tb cases.
-    4. Using the tidy and non-tidy dataframes find the mean tb cases for each year.
+    4. Using the tidy and non-tidy data frames find the mean tb cases for each year.
 How do the two approaches (non-tidy vs. tidy) compare?

 Seperating and uniting
 ----------------------